Chief Noc-A-Homa: Comments by Russell Means

-In 1972, Russell Means filed a $9 million lawsuit against the Cleveland Indians for their use of "Chief Wahoo."
+In 1972, Native American activist Russell Means filed a $9 million lawsuit against the Cleveland Indians for their use of "Chief Wahoo."
 Means also objected to the Braves use of Chief Noc-A-Homa.
-Means said "What if it was the Atlanta Germans and after every home run a German dressed in military uniform began hitting a Jew on the head with a baseball bat?"
-Means was unaware that Chief Noc-A-Homa was portrayed by a Native American.
+Means said, "What if it was the Atlanta Germans and after every home run a German dressed in military uniform began hitting a Jew on the head with a baseball bat?"
 For a week, controversy raged.
-Walker went on radio talk shows to defend Noc-A-Homa.
-Walker said "I think Indians can be proud that their names are used with professional sports teams.”
+Walker went on radio talk shows to defend Noc-A-Homa, saying, among other things, "I think Indians can be proud that their names are used with professional sports teams.”
 Ultimately Noc-A-Homa survived the controversy.